An Update on My Progress with Chin-Ups

-The first workout I did 1 set of 5 reps.
-I performed chin-ups twice a week and each workout I added 1 set.
-I stuck with just body weight throughout and kept plenty in reserve doing only 5 reps per set, but I did them in a strict, slow and controlled manner.
+For my first workout, I did one set of five reps.
+I performed chin-ups twice a week, adding one set per session.
+I stuck with body weight throughout and kept plenty in reserve, doing only five reps per set—but each rep was strict, slow, and controlled.

-On the final workout, I tapered by reducing the volume, not the intensity.
-It was still body weight only, which by the way is back up to my pre-surgery level of 200 pounds, but the number of sets dropped dramatically from 7 down to just 1.
+For my final workout, I tapered by reducing the volume, not the intensity.
+It was still body weight only, which, by the way, is back up to my pre-surgery level of 200 pounds, but I dropped the number of sets dramatically from seven down to just one.

-That taper set was done at a faster pace and more reps were performed.
-I still kept a bit in reserve but was able to manage 10 reps with no discomfort.
-As you can tell in the video, I’m stopping just shy of full extension at the bottom to reduce the stress on the tendon slightly.
+That taper set was done at a faster pace with more reps.
+I still kept a bit in reserve but managed ten reps with no discomfort.
+As you can tell in the video, I stop just shy of full extension at the bottom to slightly reduce stress on the tendon.

-All in all, the first attempt back at supinated-grip chin-ups was a success.
+All in all, my first attempt back at supinated-grip chin-ups was a success.
 I should be able to use additional loading next time around.

 follow